 Build your practical medical knowledge on a Medical internship in Tanzania, shadowing and assisting local doctors and nurses in clinics and hospitals.
-This is a perfect internship for medical students who are more advanced in their studies, where you will learn from experienced professionals and help patients in a range of healthcare departments.
+This is a perfect internship for medical or nursing students who are more advanced in their studies, where you will learn from experienced professionals and help patients in a range of healthcare departments.

 This is an in-country internship, with accommodation and meals provided.